aicha652/alx-higher_level_programming/0x02-python-import_modules/README.md

 General

-.How to import functions from another file\n
+.How to import functions from another file\
-.How to use imported functions\n
+.How to use imported functions\
-.How to create a module\n
+.How to create a module\
-.How to use the built-in function dir()\n
+.How to use the built-in function dir()\
-.How to prevent code in your script from being executed when imported\n .How to use command line arguments with your Python programs
+.How to prevent code in your script from being executed when imported\
+.How to use command line arguments with your Python programs